bbauska/meta-react-basics/README.md

 </details>

-The CSS defined in styles.css styles the divs with the className of board-row.
-Now that you've grouped your components into rows with the styled divs you have your tic-tac-toe board:
+<p>The CSS defined in styles.css styles the divs with the className of
+board-row.
+Now that you've grouped your components into rows with the styled divs you have your tic-tac-toe board:</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~ w4-s03-g. tic-tac-toe filled with numbers 1 - 9 (271) ~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->